Skip to content

 else:

-print(f"Successfully processed: {data['title']}")
+print(f"Successfully processed: {data['article']['title']['main']}")

 What's Next?

-Now that you've got the basics:
+Now that you've got the basics, choose your learning path:

 Need Help?